danielsan80/cleanup-images/readme.txt

 4. Shows the one selected image having been deleted and no longer showing in the list

 == Changelog ==

+= 1.04 =
+* PHP Strict Standards compliance change in usage of array_pop() function.
+Thank-you overclokk.
+* Changed deletion code to report attempted file deletion path if a file was not found to try to debug some file deletion issues.

 = 1.03 =
 * Updated compatibility to WordPress 3.9